aws-samples/amazon-sagemaker-mlops-workshop/labs/01_configure_sagemaker_studio/README.md

 ![SageMaker Studio](img/open_sm_studio_1.png)

-Now, right-click the `Launch app` button and choose `Studio` (the first time you open SageMaker Studio this step might take few minutes to launch)
+Now, click the `Launch app` button and right-click `Studio` and **Open Link in New Tab** (the first time you open SageMaker Studio this step might take few minutes to launch)

 ![SageMaker Studio](img/open_sm_studio_2.png)